natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/security/security-contexts.md

 # Security Contexts

+!!! warning "Environment Variables"

+    We are going to use some environment variables in this tutorial.
+Please make sure you have set them correctly.
+    ```bash
+    # check if the environment variables are set if not set them
+    export NAMESPACE=<namespace>
+    echo $NAMESPACE
+    ```

 In the concept of security context for a pod or container, there are severals thing to consider:

 - Access control